 10. Avoid touching the farina of succulents in the rainy season.

 A hydrophobic layer on the leaves of the succulent, and repels water.
 Using some insecticides, fungicides, or alcohol may harm this layer, which plays a crucial part in keeping away water pools in the rainy season.
 This layer is also responsible for preventing sun damage, which is also a significant issue in the rainy season.

-These tips can be understood even better with the help of a video on the
+These tips can be understood even better with the help of a video:

 A visual explanation will help even more in carrying out the right methods.
 A detailed go through this video will help you make your succulents feel dry and warm during this season.

-Some Extra tips How to take care of succulents in rainy season.
+Some extra tips to take care of succulents in the rainy season.

-- You can use the rainwater to water the succulents as it has a lower pH value, which is favorable for the succulent leaves and other parts.
-You can also store this water in some containers for future usage.
+Use the rainwater to water the succulents as it has a lower pH value, which is favorable for the succulent leaves and other parts.
+One can also store this water in some containers for future usage.